mjhoy/mjhoy.com/writings/misc/catalunya.md

 the waitress asks. _Café amb llet_ says Manel, _café con leche_ I say.
 The waitress looks at me and says, _vale, dos cafés con leche_.
 Ah.

 The thing about the _gente_ here, says Manel, is people in Spain think, oh they just speak Catalaaan out there.
 But we speak perfect Spanish!
 Everyone speaks Catalan with each other, but everyone can speak Spanish, no problem, we all learned it in school.
-I don't think we should be a part of Spanish.
+I don't think we should be a part of Spain.
 We are different.
 This is _catalunya_!

 So you voted, Sí, Sí?